Johnathan-Y/Auto-Repair-NER/README.md

 # A BiLSTM-CRF model for Auto-Repair-Domain Named Entity Recognition

-This repository includes the code for buliding a very simple __character-based BiLSTM-CRF sequence labeling model__ for Auto-Repair Named Entity Recognition task.
+This repository includes the code for buliding a very simple __character-based BiLSTM-CRF sequence labeling model__ for Auto-Repair Domain Named Entity Recognition task.
 Its goal is to recognize three types of Named Entity: CAR, CPT and BRD.
+They refer to the car brand, car-component name, car-breakdown code.

-This code works on __Python 3 & TensorFlow 1.2__ and the following repository [https://github.com/guillaumegenthial/sequence_tagging](https://github.com/guillaumegenthial/sequence_tagging) gives me much help.
+This code works on __Python 3 & TensorFlow 1.2__ .

 ## Model